 It is proposed to conclude the KI#4 Security of communication data used in VFL training process of TR 33.784.
 The KI#4 aims to study the communicaition data (e.g., intermediate data) protection between VFL participants.
 While an NWDAF can act as VFL server with one or multiple NWDAF(s) and AF(s) act as VFL client(s), an AF can act as VFL server with one or multiple NWDAF(s) act as VFL client(s).
 Since the exsiting security mechanism for service-based architecture can provide means for the protection between NFs (NWDAF(s), trusted AF), NEF and AF, which can be used and meet the security requirements.

 4 Detailed proposal

 **** Start of Change****

+7.4 Conclusion for Key issue #4: Security of communication data used in VFL training process

+For Key Issue#4, the following is agreed: